icewolfz/jiMUD/docs/functions.md

 state("name|pattern", *"profile"*)
 >Returns the current trigger state of the trigger given by the name or pattern, if no profile it will search all enabled profiles until match found

+null(*value*)
+>Returns 1 if value null, 0 if not null, if value omitted returns null